green-coding-solutions/eco-ci-energy-estimation/README.md

           - Get the CO2 grid intensity for the location from https://www.electricitymaps.com/
           - Estimates the amount of carbon the measurement has produced
         - `gh-api-base`: (optional) (default: 'api.github.com')
-            - Eco-CI uses the github api to post/edit PR comments and get the workflow id
+            - Eco CI uses the github api to post/edit PR comments and get the workflow id
             - set to github's default api, but can be changed if you are using github enterprise
         - `type`: (optional)
             - If you want filter data in the GMT Dashboard or in CarbonDB you can here manually set a type for drill-down later.
 Defaults to "machine.ci".
 Cannot be empty.[CarbonDB](https://www.green-coding.io/projects/carbondb/)